lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 Created topic words.
 ```

-Before we move forward, an important warning:

 {{< message class="is-warning">}}
-Neither the code nor the settings presented in this article are recommended for
+<b>Warning:</b> neither the code nor the settings presented in this article are recommended for
 production use as they'd complicate the content and reduce clarity.
 At the end
 of the article, I will provide a list of recommendations for production-ready
 Kafka Streams applications.
 {{< /message >}}

-With that out of the way, let's add some words to the topic and check out how
+Now let's add some words to the topic:
-our endpoint works:

 ```sh
 # using https://github.com/httpie/httpie to send a POST request